DavidJKTofan/cloudflare-workers-status-page/README.md

 I was playing around before with status page and Workers, but obviously it's not as pretty, as you can see here: https://status-page.cf-testing.workers.dev/

+## Cron Triggers

+"Cron Triggers are designed to run in under-utilised locations, which is determined internally by Cloudflare.
+It is not possible currently to choose which Colo they will run in."

 * * * * *